japanese hamburger steak with tofu okara and shiitake with sauce

 🤔 question of the day

-have you used okara in your japanese dishes yet? if so what’d you make? if not, think you’ll try this okara recipe? lmk in the comments!
+Have you used okara in your Japanese dishes yet?
+If so, what did you make?
+If not, do you think you’ll try this okara recipe?
+Let me know in the comments!

 1. Thanks for sharing your recipe!
 Sounds delicious, I will try to make this dish.